 usage: install <AMPFileLocation> <WARFileLocation> [options] valid options: -verbose : enable verbose output -directory : indicates that the amp file location specified is a directory.
 All amp files found in the directory and its sub directories are installed. -force : forces installation of AMP regardless of currently installed module version -preview : previews installation of AMP without modifying WAR file -nobackup : indicates that no backup should be made of the WAR

-Install installs the files found in the AMP file into the Alfresco WAR, updating it if an older version is already installed.
+This installs the files found in the AMP file into the alfresco.war, updating it if an older version is already installed.
 If the module represented by the AMP is already installed and the installing AMP is of a higher release version, then the files relating to the older version will be removed from the WAR and replaced with the newer files.

 It is the responsibility of the module developer to provide the appropriate module components to bootstrap or patch any data as required when updated WAR is run.